Click Here To Schedule A Consultation

 What acne treatments are not safe to use during pregnancy?

-There are certain common treatments for acne that are absolutely not safe to use during pregnancy or while you are breast-feeding.
-The ingredients in the treatment can be absorbed into your bloodstream and into the baby’s bloodstream and cause serious birth defects.
+Certain common treatments for acne are absolutely not safe to use during pregnancy or breastfeeding and must be avoided.
+The ingredients in the treatment can be absorbed into your bloodstream and the baby’s bloodstream and cause severe birth defects.
 It is vitally important to consult with your obstetrician and an expert dermatologist, such as Dr. Michele Green, before starting your acne treatment so you know which of these medications you must avoid.

-Isotretinoin – Isotretinoin, also referred to as Accutane or known by brand names Absorica, Claravis, Zenatane, and Amnesteem, is an acne treatment commonly prescribed to treat severe acne and/or cystic acne.
-Similarly to tretinoin, isotretinoin is derived from vitamin A and is a treatment employed if antibiotics and topical creams have not been sufficient to treat the breakout.
-When healthcare providers prescribe isotretinoin, patients have to take pregnancy tests before and during treatment since it can cause birth defects and is strictly contraindicated during pregnancy or breastfeeding.
+Isotretinoin – Oral isotretinoin, commonly known as Accutane or by its brand names Absorica, Claravis, Zenatane, or Amnesteem, is an FDA-approved acne treatment commonly prescribed to treat severe, cystic, or scarring acne.
+Similarly to tretinoin, isotretinoin is derived from vitamin A and is a treatment employed when antibiotics and topical creams have failed to treat acne breakouts sufficiently.
+The federal government regulates this medication due to the severe birth defects that can occur if this medication is taken while pregnant.
+Isotretinoin should never be taken when pregnant or breastfeeding.

-Spironolactone – Spironolactone is a medication that suppresses the hormone androgen, which is responsible for a rise in oil production on the skin.
-Spironolactone has been shown to lead to birth defects on the developing fetus and is, for that reason, not recommended for use in pregnant women.
-The brand name for spironolactone is Aldactone.
+Spironolactone – Spironolactone, also known as Aldactone, is a medication that suppresses androgen hormones, which can be responsible for increased oil production on the skin.
+While spironolactone effectively treats acne caused by fluctuating hormones, it has been shown to lead to birth defects in the developing fetus.
+For that reason, it is not recommended for use in pregnant women.

 cp 21 accutane MGWatermark V2 FRONT